 This is where it gets really interesting, as soon as it was my turn (we were being individually assessed and given extra points if we collaborated with our group during the 3×10 minute activities) to demonstrate an activity I made I lost a lot of confidence because I consistently doubted myself during the game and questioned my own rules and was unsure how to explain a certain action clearly.
-Now clearly I remember my flaws like they were yesterday and I’m positive that I can build upon them and I’m even more positive that I received a HD for that lesson but I know that in those small moments I could improve on that area of confidence.
+Now clearly I remember my flaws like they were yesterday and I’m positive that I can build upon them and I’m even more positive that I received an HD for that lesson but I know that in those small moments I could improve on that area of confidence.
 What was going through my head to undermine the lesson?
 How did I resolve it?
-What was the thought that pushed these doubts aside and let me complete the Bean Bag Bombers lesson effectively even though I was feeling these things.
+What was the thought that pushed these doubts aside and let me complete the Bean Bag Bombers lesson effectively even though I was feeling these things?
 I feel it now when I teach my Kindergarten class.

-I think I finally understand after much research and self-😘 and self-🤳 and self reflection.
+I think I finally understand after much research and self-😘 and self-🤳 and self-reflection.
 What is it?
-Well it’s another question.
+Well, it’s another question.

-If I was in the students shoes doing this game, what am I thinking and feeling about this game or activity?
+If I was in the students’ shoes doing this game, what am I thinking and feeling about this game or activity?

-Even when explaining the game I know I have a limited attention span, especially with five year old Kindergarteners.
+Even when explaining the game I know I have a limited attention span, especially with five-year-old Kindergarteners.

 Wow!
 Okay, I do apologise you got the full story of a sports lesson.
 Imagine that, now we are back to present day.
 Woo!
-It’s a Thursday morning, I’m preparing for a three week block of placement.
+It’s a Thursday morning, I’m preparing for a three-week block of placement.
 Three weeks.
 That’s 21 days.
 That’s ~480 hours.
 That’s like— okay I’ll stop thinking about how long placement is.
 It’s like less than a month though.
-It’ll be over before I know it and all the more chance to use every moment at school to learn about the way a full week of a full time teacher operates.
+It’ll be over before I know it and all the more chance to use every moment at school to learn about the way a full week of a full-time teacher operates.

 Now you may be able to tell I am a little nervous.
 Understatement of the decade.
 It’s not the kind of palm sweaty, knees weak, arms heavy nerves.
 No. It’s more of a oh-gosh-I-have-22-small-humans-to-care-calm-and-create-messy-paintings-that-resemble-something-beautiful-but-I-don’t-know-what kind of feeling.